-In addition to positive psychology and strengths-based resilience, Rashid also specializes in posttraumatic growth, multicultural psychotherapy and positive education.
+Rashid's expertise includes positive psychology and strengths-based resilience while also specializing in posttraumatic growth, multicultural psychotherapy and positive education.
 In fact, he’s currently testing the effectiveness of an adapted version of PPT called Strengths-based Resilience with vulnerable adolescents in a high school and outpatient setting.

 As a clinician, he’s worked with a range of clients with mental health challenges, including survivors of 9/11 and the Asian tsunami.
 While the traumas and experiences of his clients can be emotionally taxing, much like his strengths-based approach, he views it in a positive light.